siddhantgoel/streaming-form-data/README.rst

     :target: https://travis-ci.org/siddhantgoel/streaming-form-data

-`streaming_form_data` provides a Python parser for parsing multipart/form-data input chunks.
+:code:`streaming_form_data` provides a Python parser for parsing multipart/form-data input chunks.
 Passing the entire input should also work, when passed as a single chunk.
 But the use case here is to have the parser parse the values in chunks (of a size determined by the user of the API).

-The main entry point is the `StreamingFormDataParser`, which expects a list of `expected_parts` (each part should be an instance of the `Part` class, and represents a single part of the complete multipart input), and a dictionary of request headers.
+The main entry point is the :code:`StreamingFormDataParser`, which expects a list of :code:`expected_parts` (each part should be an instance of the :code:`Part` class, and represents a single part of the complete multipart input), and a dictionary of request headers.

 This library is currently under development.
-There are some tests in the `tests/` directory, but they don't test the real corner cases yet, hence usage is not recommended.
+There are some tests in the :code:`tests/` directory, but they don't test the real corner cases yet, hence usage is not recommended.

 Usage
 -----